Types of Risk

 High fasting plasma glucose (Secondary)

-High blood sugar (hyperglycaemia) mainly affects people with diabetes and can be serious if not treated.
-A high level is usually considered to be over 7 mmol/L. High blood sugar can indicate a risk of developing type II diabetes, so identifying this risk enables preventative action to be taken, which may include avoiding sugary or starchy food, taking more exercise and reducing stress, as well as specific diabetes medicine.
+High blood sugar can signal a risk of developing type II diabetes.
+Identifying this risk allows for preventative measures, such as avoiding sugary or starchy foods, increasing exercise, reducing stress, and taking specific diabetes medications.
 Because it relies on medical tests, trend data or comparisons with England are not available.

 National data from OHID Fingertips